nandakishormpai/Sleep_Stare_Alerter/README.md

 # Sleep_Stare_Alerter
-An openCV driven project to help users stop sleeping and staring into the screen for too long by alerting them We used the concept of EAR to do this.
+An openCV driven project to help users stop sleeping and staring into the screen for too long by alerting them.<br>
+We used the concept of EAR to do this.

 CLone this repo and execute the python file alerter.py along with command line arguement for --shape-predictor.<br> As :-